Universal Effective Medium Theory to Predict the Thermal Conductivity in Nanostructured Materials: Introduction

 While accurate models exist for the diffusive regime, conceiving their nanoscale counterparts is more challenging.
-In fact, nondiffusive thermal transport, which is captured by the Boltzmann transport equation (BTE), \cite{harter2019prediction, harter2020predicting} needs to include the whole distribution of phonon mean-free-paths (MFP)---an aspect that has been difficult to capture in analytical models.
-For this reason, early approaches are based on single-MFP approximations, e.g., gray material approximation \cite{prasher2006transverse} or simple geometries \cite{yang2013mean}.
+In fact, non-diffusive thermal transport, which is captured by the Boltzmann transport equation (BTE),~\cite{harter2019prediction, harter2020predicting} needs to include the whole distribution of phonon mean-free-paths (MFP)---an aspect that has been difficult to capture in analytical models.
+For this reason, early approaches are based on single-MFP approximations, e.g., gray material approximation~\cite{prasher2006transverse} or simple geometries~\cite{yang2013mean}.

 In this work, we fill this gap by providing a simple analytic model for the effective thermal conductivity, $\kappa_{\mathrm{eff}}$, that includes the full MFP distribution and is suitable from the nano- to the macro- scales and for complex structures.
-Our approach, referred to as the ``NonDiffusive Correction'' (NDC) model, is based on the logistic approximation of both the bulk cumulative thermal conductivity and the phonon suppression function.
+Our approach, referred to as the ``Ballistic Correction Model'' (BCM), is based on the logistic approximation of both the bulk cumulative thermal conductivity and the phonon suppression function.
 In practice, it is a simple formula that provides $\kappa_{\mathrm{eff}}$ given the relevant geometry's feature size, the characteristic bulk MFP, and the macroscopic suppression factor.
 All these parameters are computed for a few cases, using the BTE and Fourier's law, and tabulated, enabling a wide space of systems to be explored.
-We validate the NDC model against BTE calculations on Si, GaAs and InAs, obtaining excellent agreement in most cases.
+We validate the BCM model against BTE calculations on Si, GaAs and InAs, obtaining excellent agreement in most cases.

 The paper is structured as follows.
 We first report on BTE calculations, applied to Si, GaAs, and InAs membranes with different temperatures and porosities.
-Then, we detail on the building blocks leading to the NDC model, provided in different sections: i) The derivation of the formula for $\kappa_{\mathrm{NDC}}$, validated against BTE simulations, ii) the calculation of the material diffusive limit (MDL) for a given geometry, and iii) the integration of the MDL and the nondiffusive correction to provide a material- and scale- free model for $\kappa_{\mathrm{NDC}}$.
-Finally, we outline the procedure to assess $\kappa_{\mathrm{eff}}$.
+Then, we detail on the building blocks leading to the BCM model, provided in different sections: i) the derivation of a reduced-order model for $\kappa_{\mathrm{eff}}$, based on descriptors for bulk materials and geometries, and validated agaisnt BTE simulations, ii) the definition of a scale- and material- independent phonon suppression function, and, finally, iii) a procedure to assess $\kappa_{\mathrm{eff}}$ based on precomputed descriptors.
 The proposed model may help identify novel nanostructures with minimal computational efforts, thus accelerating the search of materials for thermal-related applications.